shorter1/shorter1/README.md

 ### Hi there  :eyes:
 ----

-I'm Caleb, a self taught Data Analyst who from :us:.
+I'm Caleb, a self-taught Data Analyst from :us:.

 ### About Me:sparkles:

-- :running: Corporate wellness backgound with 10 years managing fourtune 500 companies wellness programs
+- :running: Corporate wellness backgound with 10 years managing Fourtune 500 companies' wellness programs
 - :file_folder: I started to transitioning to Data Analytics in early 2022
+- :computer: I have been working over the past year learning SQL R, and Tableau through certifications and online courses
 - :chart_with_upwards_trend: I have always been a analtical thinker and believe numbers drive direction
-- :computer: I have been working over the past year learning SQL R, and Tableau through certifications and online courses

 ### Core Competencies :books: